Uri Rosenwaks: Documentary

-In 2019 his series ‘Kingdoms’ was aired on Israeli Public Broadcasting Corporation and Supported by Gesher & Maimonides fund, premiered in the Jewish film festival in Jerusalem.
+In 2019, his series ‘Kingdoms’ was aired on Israeli Public Broadcasting Corporation and supported by the Gesher & Maimonides fund, premiered in the Jewish film festival in Jerusalem.

 Fiction

-His graduation film "Saturday of the Groom" (fictional 1991) won the Israeli Film Institute Award for film of the year 1992 and The Israeli Directors Guild Award for Best Director.
+His graduation film "Saturday of the Groom" (fictional 1991) won the Israeli Film Institute Award for film of the year 1992 and the Israeli Directors Guild Award for Best Director.

-He directed "Angel Eyes" (1996) a Television drama, part of the series "Short Stories about Love" produced by Hagai Levi (In Treatment);
+He directed "Angel Eyes" (1996), a Television drama, part of the series "Short Stories about Love" produced by Hagai Levi (In Treatment);

 and "Detective in Jerusalem", a TV mini-series produced by Assaf Amir (Broken Wings).